NeilSCGH/WebScraper/README.md

 		-v              Enable verbose during scan (Optional)

 		-o fileName     Output all urls found to this file (Optional, by default {domain}.txt)

-		-c cookie       Use the specified cookie
+		-c cookie       Use the specified cookie (Optional)